 If you need tax advice you go to an accountant.

 If you are having legal problems, contact a lawyer and if not our firm, then another one.

 Even if the error above was found by a non-lawyer, which is unlikely, it is unlikely it could be effectively wielded as a weapon to win the case.
 Our office offers absolutely free consultations and we would be happy to discuss what we might be able to do to help you.

-Loan Lawyers has helped over 5,000 South Florida Homeowners and consumers with their debt problems, we have saved over 2,000 homes from foreclosure, eliminated more than $100,000,000 in Mortgage Principle and consumer debt, and have recovered over $10,000,000 on behalf of our clients due to bank, loan servicer, and debt collector violations.
-Contact us for a free consultation to see how we may be able to help you.
+Loan Lawyers has helped over 5,000 South Florida homeowners and consumers with their debt problems, we have saved over 1,800 homes from foreclosure, eliminated $100,000,000 in mortgage principal and consumer debt, and have collected millions of dollars on behalf of our clients due to bank, loan servicer, and debt collector violations, negligence and fraud.

-“Results may not be typical.
-You may not have as beneficial a result.”
-Mandatory disclosure from The Florida Bar.
+Results may not be typical.
+You may not have as beneficial a result.